FrancisBanville/ms_interpreting_probabilities/README.md

 represent different ways to aggregate individuals into broader groups (either spatially, temporally, or taxonomically).

-## Application 4: Sampling for binary interaction networks
+## Box 5: Sampling for binary interaction networks

 The prediction of binary interactions through Bernoulli trials is an important application of probabilistic interaction networks.
 This approach proves